cfrBernard/XML_Manipulator/README.md

 - Quiet mode / reduced verbosity: run without printing [INFO] messages by default
 - Chunk preview command: display how many output files would be created and unique items per chunk before writing
 - Export CSV: generate a CSV with part IDs, colors, and quantities
-- Merge multiple XML files: combine several inventories into one
 - Filter options: split or analyze by color, part type, or custom filters
 - Desktop interface